ALIVE: Awakening LLM Reasoning via Adversarial Learning and Instructive Verbal Evaluation: Conclusion

 \section{Conclusion}

-This paper proposes ALIVE, a unified self-supervised reinforcement learning framework that addresses the \textit{reward bottleneck} in reasoning tasks for LLMs.
+This paper introduced ALIVE, a self-supervised framework that rethinks reasoning acquisition as a closed-loop, self-evolving process.
 ALIVE integrates task construction, problem-solving, and self-review into a single policy, using self-generated verbal critiques rather than external rewards.
-Experiments across general-domain reasoning, mathematical problem solving, and agentic code generation demonstrate that ALIVE improves reasoning accuracy, cross-domain generalization, and emergent logical gap detection.
-This work establishes a scalable paradigm for intrinsic reasoning alignment without human-in-the-loop supervision.
+Experiments across general-domain reasoning, mathematical problem solving, and coding demonstrate that ALIVE improves reasoning accuracy, cross-domain generalization, and emergent logical gap detection.
+This work establishes a scalable framework in which reasoning ability emerges from structured self-play rather than from costly external supervision.